Updated on February 28, 2022

 The answer of course is yes!

-The sell-through rate means the number of units sold in the period against the number of units available.
+The sell-through rate means the number of units sold in the time period against the number of units available.
 It is often expressed as a percentage.

 Mathematically, this can be expressed as below:

-The sell-through rate shows retailers how a particular item is actually selling against the expected sales of that item.
-Additionally, it reveals whether the buyer’s demand estimation for a specific category of merchandise is good or bad.
+The sell-through rate shows retailers how a particular item is actually selling against the expected retail sales of that item.
+Additionally, it reveals whether the customer demand estimation for a specific category of merchandise is good or bad.

 It can be expressed as below:

 Full Price Sell Through=Total Quantity Sold without any markdown/Total GRN Quantity